 As we reach the end of this challenging academic year, I am deeply grateful to our department’s faculty, staff, and graduate instructors for creating community and spaces of care for students, and the ways we have supported one another as colleagues.

 I am especially proud of the way that we have continued to work together to build the department.
-We are in the final stages of revising our undergraduate major and developing new courses, and we continue to make changes to our graduate programs.
-Our writing programs have led efforts to develop antiracist pedagogy.
+We completed a multi-year effort to revise our undergraduate major and develop new courses, and we continue to make changes to our graduate programs.
+Our writing programs and MATESOL program have led efforts to develop antiracist pedagogy.
 Department collaboration grants have brought faculty together across areas, and we have begun bylaws revisions.
-With leadership from Humanities Divisional Dean Brian Reed, we participated in a cross-divisional effort to hire a new colleague in Humanities Data Science.
+We completed a successful search for a new colleague in TESOL and Critical Applied Linguistics and, with leadership from Humanities Divisional Dean Brian Reed, we participated in a cross-divisional effort to hire a new colleague in Humanities Data Science.
 In the Fall issue of English Matters, we will review some of these efforts in more detail and introduce our new colleagues.

 In this note from the chair, I want to acknowledge and thank all of you who care about and support our work.
 Especially during this year of isolation, your generous support has helped us feel a sense of community and has affirmed the value of our work, at a time when what we study and teach in English is more needed than ever.
 The gifts we have received to create new endowments, start pilot programs, support existing programs, and sustain dozens of departmental activities have not only given our work wider reach; they have given us encouragement, inspiration, and hope.